- GDPR has changed the way that companies communicate with prospects and customers, but what is GDPR and why introduce the new privacy law now?

 Don’t worry; this is not as scary as it sounds.

 What this means is that you need to focus on the data you need, and stop asking for the “nice to haves”.
 If you really need to know a visitors shoe size and inside leg measurement, and can prove why you need it, then you can continue asking for it.
-Otherwise, avoid collecting any unnecessary data and stick with the basics.
+Otherwise, try to avoid collecting any unnecessary data and stick with the basics.

 The cost of failing to comply